nuke-haus/mapnuke/README.md

 ![Step 3](https://cdn.discordapp.com/attachments/404681432238391307/767117179451342928/d5.png)

-4. Open the main scene (if it's not already open) and navigate to the ArtManager in the scene browser.
+4. Open the main scene if it's not already open (File -> Open Scene -> Scenes -> Main) and navigate to the ArtManager in the scene browser.
 Duplicate the existing default art style and rename it to your art style's name.

 ![Step 4](https://cdn.discordapp.com/attachments/404681432238391307/767117174317514803/d1.png)